 In toxic families there are different situations, each with it's own considerations.
 A parent, or both parents, may be toxic.
 A child may be toxic.
 One or more relatives may be toxic.
 And there may be combinations of these situations, for example, a father and a sister may be toxic.
-By toxic here, I obviously mean abusive.
+By toxic here, I obviously mean abusive and controlling.

 Before we get into the differences in these situations, I want to explore the nature of abusers and some general rules when dealing with them.
 I will introduce lots of ideas in this article and I provide you links to other articles so you can gather more in-depth information about each idea.

 Whenever there is repeated physical or sexual abuse, there is typically psychological abuse first.
 The abuser has to have some kind of influence and control over the victim to keep them in the abusive situation, otherwise the victim would just up and leave after the first injurious episode.

 Psychological abuse has many effects on the victim as we shall see later.
 One effect is that the victim often has difficulty recognizing the level of abuse that they are being subjected to.
 They literally don't know how bad their situation is while they are in the middle of it.